danielbeach/sniffer/README.md

 Data Engineering or data person who frequently need to inspect `csv` files quicky.

+The follow data is displayed about a `flat file` by default.
+- file size in `mb`.
+- number of `lines` per file.
+- `header` row is displayed.
+- First few `rows` are printed.

 ### Usage
 ```
 Usage: sniffer [OPTIONS] --file-path <FILE_PATH> --delimiter <DELIMITER>